The Best Shower Curtain for Your Bathroom

 Vinyl Shower Curtains

 If low maintenance and simple is more your style, a vinyl shower curtain might be right for you.
-This two-in-one option is water-resistant, so no additional liner is needed; just be sure to tuck it into the tub before turning on the water.
-Budget friendly, easy to clean and available in lots of fun colors and prints, vinyl curtains are great in a kids’ bath or if you like to switch up looks often.
-Opt for PEVA or EVA materials, which are chlorine-free, less toxic and more eco-friendly.
+This two-in-one option is water-resistant, so no additional liner is needed.
+Just be sure to tuck the curtain into the tub before turning on the water.
+Vinyl curtains are budget friendly, easy to clean and available in lots of fun colors and prints.
+They're great in a kids’ bath or if you like to switch up looks often.
+You may opt for PEVA (polyethylene vinyl acetate) or EVA (ethylene vinyl acetate) materials, which are chlorine-free, less toxic and more eco-friendly.

 Shower Curtain Liners

-They are usually clear or white vinyl, and you can find different weights at different price points.
-Some are also available in water-resistant polyester, which is softer but tends to require more frequent washings than vinyl.
+Liners are usually clear or white vinyl, and you can find different weights at different price points.
+Some are also available in water-resistant polyester, which is softer, but tends to require more frequent washings than vinyl.

 Shower Curtain Hardware